Driver Authorization

 Register with the DOA Enterprise Fleet Management System

-Complete the New Fleet Driver Vehicle Use Agreement (VUA)
+Complete the new Fleet Driver Vehicle Use Agreement (VUA)

 Complete the New Fleet Driver Vehicle Use Agreement, sometimes referred to as the VUA.
+This is done in the Enterprise Fleet Management System (EFMS).

 You will need to login to the Fleet Portal system to access the VUA and user guide.